 Novel Coronavirus (COVID-19)

-How can I protect myself?
+How can you protect yourself against COVID-19?

 - Avoid contact with people who are sick